homologus/rnaseq.work/README.md

 ## Function 'rna_diff_expr'

-The function rna_diff_expr() allows analysis of RNAseq data using various approaches (e.g. DESeq, DESeq2, edgeR, limma-voom, sleuth, bayseq, NOIseq, EBseq, SAMseq, etc.).
+The function rna_diff_expr() allows analysis of RNAseq data using various approaches (e.g. DESeq, DESeq2, edgeR, limma-voom, sleuth, baySeq, NOISeq, EBSeq, etc.).
 You just need to give the count_table and design_table in the form of data frames, and the rest will be taken care of by the function.
 Only DESeq2 and edgeR are implemented so far.